 Teenage Town Match Report by Ethan Turner

-Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on the 0-0 draw with Wolves at Portman Road.
+Another report from Teenage Town supporter Ethan Turner, who shares his thoughts and report on the 3-1 defeat away to Fulham at Craven Cottage.

 After Match Thoughts